pockerman/pockerman.github.io/_posts/2021-10-08-pytorch-cpp-2.md

   - numerics
 ---

+Create a simple neural network using PyTorch C++ frontend.

+PyTorch with C++: Develop a neural network
+======

 <a href="https://pytorch.org/">PyTorch</a> is one of the well established libraries for modeling deep neural networks.
 The exposed Python API is the most commonly used one.
 However, the library also exposes bindings for C++.
-In a <a href="#">previous post</a> I discussed how to link with the PyTorch library and explore how to use the ```torch::Tensor``` class.
+In a <a href="#">previous post</a>, I discussed how to link with the PyTorch library and explore how to use the ```torch::Tensor``` class.
 In this post, I continue exploring the PyTorch C++ frontend by creating a neural network.

-PyTorch with C++ 2
-======
+The code snippet below is taken from the official PyTorch documentation

 ```
 #include <torch/torch.h>